 I like to use green tea for a refreshing face wash or as an antioxidant-rich addition to my clay face masks.

 However, not all green tea is created equal!
-It’s important to use a high quality organic tea and brew it correctly to get the most skin benefits out of your tea.
+It’s important to use high-quality organic tea and brew it correctly to get the most skin benefits out of your tea.

 Selecting Your Tea